SimiaCryptus/qqn-optimizer/papers/intro/paper_rendered.md

           80% success with 1893.5 evaluations (12x more)

-6.3    Ill-Conditioned Problems: Rosenbrock Function The results on the Rosenbrock function family reveal the challenges of ill-conditioned optimization: * QQN- StrongWolfe achieved 100% success on Rosenbrock 5D with 3.45e-1 mean final value * QQN-CubicQuadraticInterpolation achieved 75% success on IllConditionedRosenbrock 10D * L-BFGS variants showed <20% success rates on ill-conditioned variants
+6.3    Ill-Conditioned Problems: Rosenbrock Function The results on the Rosenbrock function family reveal the challenges of ill-conditioned optimization: * QQN-StrongWolfe achieved 100% success on Rosenbrock 5D with mean final value of 3.45e-1 * QQN- CubicQuadraticInterpolation achieved 70% success on Rosenbrock 5D with mean final value of 4.25e-1 * Most other optimizers achieved 0% success on Rosenbrock 5D, highlighting the problem’s difficulty The following table shows detailed performance results on the challenging Rosenbrock 5D problem:
-     The following figure demonstrates QQN’s superior performance on Rosenbrock and multimodal problems:
+   Table 2 below shows comprehensive performance metrics for all optimizers on Rosenbrock 5D.
    *Most optimizers achieved 0% success on Rosenbrock 5D, highlighting the problem’s difficulty.

 6.4    Statistical Significance
 Analysis of the comprehensive benchmark suite reveals clear performance patterns: